CS LAWSUIT ALERT: Levi & Korsi - GuruFocus.com

-NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS) of a class action securities lawsuit.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Credit Suisse Group AG ("Credit Suisse" or the "Company") (: CS) of a class action securities lawsuit.

 CS investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.